 Bacteria and Belly Fat?

 There are seemingly countless amounts of bacteria that reside in your gut and colon.
 While some of these bacteria are beneficial to your health, others pose some potentially serious health concerns, says WebMD.

 Gut flora is microorganisms that live in the digestive tract.

-Humans have a tendency to contain a larger amount of Firmicutes bacteria which could elevate caloric absorption from foods, says a study in Nature.
+Humans tend to contain a more substantial amount of Firmicutes bacteria which could elevate caloric absorption from foods, says a study in Nature.

 One study (International Scholarly Research Notices: Obesity) done in mice pointed out that conventionally raised mice had 40% more total body fat than germ-free mice.

 The Final Verdict: Belly fat and overall weight gain could be a direct result of an imbalance of bacteria in your gut.